ldameron1/freewili-hackathon-project/README.md

-Note: This repository is entirely vibe-coded.
+Note: This repository is entirely vibe-coded, and the read me is out of date (currently only 1 human player is implemented.)

 # 🎭 AI Integrated Social Intrigue Game(s) for FREE-WILi